mandpd/Obsidian-GitHub-Sync/README.md

 If your git binary is not accessible from your system PATH (i.e. if you open up Command Prompt or Terminal and can't use git), you need to provide its location.
 I initialize git only when launching Cmder, so I need to input a custom path like so: `C:/Users/Kevin/scoop/apps/cmder-full/current/vendor/git-for-windows/cmd/`.
 Note that I excluded `git.exe` from the end of the path.

+To enable page specific syncing you also need to create a GitHub personal access token (fine-grained or classic) and add it to the plugin settings.
+The token is only used to call `PUT /repos/{owner}/{repo}/contents/{path}` when manually syncing a page.

 You can also include your GitHub username and personal access token in the remote url.
 Like so: `https://{username}:{personal access token}@github.com/{username}/{repository name}`.
 This is not recommended anymore, but it was how the plugin worked prior to 1.0.4.
 If you're doing this, you'll have to add `.obsidian/plugins/github-sync/data.json` to your `.gitignore`.
 See: https://github.com/kevinmkchin/Obsidian-GitHub-Sync/issues/2#issuecomment-2168384792.

 ## Rationale